Yoga Teacher Training

 Bandhas

-• Bandhas (Sanskrit for "lock" or "bind") are yogic techniques involving muscular contractions to seal and direct vital energy (prana) within the body, stimulating chakras, toning organs, and enhancing physical and energetic well-being
+• Bandhas (Sanskrit for "lock" or "bind") are yogic techniques involving muscular contractions to seal and direct vital energy (prāṇā) within the body, stimulating cakras, toning organs, and enhancing your physical and energetic well-being

-• Cultivate inner calm and self-awareness by focusing on objects such as the breath, internal images, mantras, concepts, or deities, allowing the practitioner to move beyond thought into direct experience.
+• Cultivate inner calm and self-awareness by focusing on objects such as the breath, internal images, mantras, concepts, or deities, allowing the practitioner to move beyond thought into direct experience

 Āsana